 The Perinatal Anxiety and Depression Australia (PANDA) hotline is an excellent starting point for figuring our your options for seeking help.
 PANDA have a registry of health professionals who specialise in working with new parents.
 You can visit PANDA’s website or call them on 1300 726 306.

-We have psychologists on our team who work specifically with perinatal mental health and wellbeing.
+We have therapists on our team who work specifically with perinatal mental health and wellbeing.
 To book an appointment call our friendly support team on (03) 9376 1958 or email us at info@innermelbpsychology.com.au

 You might also find it helpful to have a chat with your GP.
-Depending on your circumstances you may be eligible for a Medicare referral to see a psychologist, which can reduce the cost of sessions significantly.
+Depending on your circumstances you may be eligible for a Medicare referral to see a psychologist or accredited mental health social worker, which can reduce the cost of sessions significantly.

 If you have any questions we can help with, don’t hesitate to get in touch with us.
 You can also read more about perinatal mental health here.